fennel-ai/client/docs/pages/api-reference/operators.md

 ### Dedup

 Fennel allows you to discard duplicate entries from a dataset by using the `dedup` operator.
-A subset of columns can be used for identifying duplicates by specifying the `by` parameter.
+A subset of columns, specified by the 'by' parameter, can be used for identifying duplicates.
+Two entries are considered duplicates if and only if they have the same values for the timestamp field and the `by` columns.

 The `dedup` operator has the following parameters: